arduino/compile-sketches/README.md

 YAML-format list of library dependencies to install.

+Default `"- source-path: ./"`.
+This causes the repository to be installed as a library.
+If there are no library dependencies and you want to override the default, set the `libraries` input to an empty list (`- libraries: '-'`).

 Note: the original space-separated list format is also supported.
 When this syntax is used, the repository under test will always be installed as a library.

 #### Sources: